Clément Chantôme: Red Star

 Eight days later, after leaving Rennes, Chantôme joined Red Star on a three-year deal.
 He reportedly accepted a monthly salary of €20,000, the highest of Red Star's squad, after earning about €100,000 a month at Rennes.
 Chantôme revealed that he turned down a move abroad in order to join Red Star.

 On 28 September 2018, Chantôme made his debut for the club, starting the whole game, in a 3–2 loss against Grenoble.
 However, he was sidelined for most of the season due to suspensions and injury.
-Chantôme was sent off on three occasions for Red Star; first against Brest on 2 November, then against SM Caen on 5 January 2019 and against Valenciennes on 22 February.
+Chantôme was sent off on three occasions for Red Star; first against Brest on 2 November, then against Caen on 5 January 2019 and against Valenciennes on 22 February.
 Chantôme made seventeen appearances in the 2018–19 season, which saw the club relegated to Championnat National.
 Following this, Chantôme was released by Red Star, after the team had previously released him in March but reversed their decision.
 During this time, Chantôme became an occasional columnist for L'Équipe.